How to Write a Top Project Specification

 The dashboard will be deemed successful if we see a significant decrease in questions about progress from the client, and a significant decline in delays due to efficient roadblock tracking and daily written updates.

-As you can see, it’s just half a page, yet it provides enough information and details about the project from a user perspective.
+As you can see, it’s just half a page, yet it provides enough information and details about the project, including how to track progress, from a user perspective.

 3. List of all the pages/screens with all the features